Continuing Education Activity

 The medication should be given without food.

 Niacin is FDA Pregnancy Category C. When used at high doses to treat conditions such as dyslipidemia; niacin may cause harm to an unborn fetus.

 The adverse effects of pharmacological doses of nicotinic acid are continuously under research in clinical research trials.

 Flushing: Niacin often causes generalized pruritus, and a burning sensation is usually limited to the face and chest and lasts 20 to 30 minutes.
-This side effect, however, is one that decreases not only in frequency but severity with time.
-Pretreatment of 30 minutes with aspirin (up to 325 mg) can be useful to counter this side effect.
-Laropiprant, a potent, selective antagonist of prostaglandin D2( PGD2)-receptor subtype-1 not only helps reduce this side effect of niacin but allows for optimal pharmacological dosing if needed.
+This side effect, however, decreases in frequency and severity with time.
+Pretreatment of 30 minutes with aspirin (up to 325 mg) can help counter this side effect.
+Laropiprant, a potent, selective antagonist of prostaglandin D2( PGD2)-receptor subtype-1, not only helps reduce this side effect of niacin but allows for optimal pharmacological dosing if needed.

-One reaction to consider is niacin’s effects (whether used alone or in combination with statin medications) on glycemic control in patients with dyslipidemia, regardless of their diabetes mellitus status who are undergoing niacin therapy.
+One reaction to consider is niacin’s effects (whether used alone or combined with statin medications) on glycemic control in patients with dyslipidemia, regardless of their diabetes mellitus status.

 In non-diabetic patients with dyslipidemia, on average, five years of niacin therapy, whether used alone or in laropiprant combination therapy, was associated with a 34% increased risk of developing diabetes.

-Other side effects include hyperuricemia, gastrointestinal disorders, rash, increase in homocysteine levels, hypotension, dyspepsia, elevations in AST and ALT, nausea, vomiting, and paresthesias.
+Other side effects include hyperuricemia, gastrointestinal disorders, rash, increased homocysteine levels, hypotension, dyspepsia, elevations in AST and ALT, nausea, vomiting, and paresthesias.